 Writing conflict in your story

-And me, Brandi Spencer (formerly B. C. Marine), CAO Authors 4 Authors Publishing!
+And me, Brandi Spencer (formerly B. C. Marine), Secretary-Treasurer Authors 4 Authors Publishing!

 A necessary factor to writing conflict in your work is making sure that you have your pacing down first because you need to hit certain points at certain times to keep your story compelling.
 This is where being a plotter has more benefits than being a pantser, because you can plan these points out in advance and work toward them.